ring-lang/ring/samples/UsingAI/UsingClaude/README.md

 #### `baba3d.ring` — Baba Is You 3D
 A puzzle game inspired by *Baba Is You*.
 Push word blocks around the level to rewrite the rules of the game itself.
 Changing which words are connected changes what objects do — a mind-bending logic puzzle experience.

+#### `roguelike2d.ring` — Roguelike 2D
+A procedural dungeon crawler with turn-based combat.
+Explore BSP-generated rooms, fight monsters, collect loot, and descend to deeper floors.
+Features fog of war with line-of-sight, an inventory system with potions and scrolls, a minimap, and a full-map toggle.

 ---

 ### Strategy & Simulation